 The Nominating and Corporate Governance Committee uses a variety of methods for identifying potential nominees for director.
 Candidates may come to the attention of the Nominating and Corporate Governance Committee through current Board members, stockholders or other persons.
 The Nominating and Corporate Governance Committee may retain a search firm or other consulting firm from time to time to identify potential nominees.
-Ms. Goodspeed was recommended for consideration by the Committee by a third-party search firm.
-Current Board members recommended Messrs.
-Brooks and Jordan to the Committee for consideration.
 Nominees recommended by stockholders in accordance with the procedure described above, i.e., submitted in writing to AutoZone's Secretary, accompanied by the biographical and business experience information regarding the nominee and the other information required by Article III, Section 1 of the Bylaws, will receive the same consideration as the Nominating and Corporate Governance Committee's other potential nominees.